ouspg/LLM-Hackathon/README.md

 ### Step 3

-> *Note: If you have less than 5.6GB on your machine, skip this step*
+> *Note: If you have less than 5.6GB of RAM on your machine, skip this step*

 - Make sure the **ollama** container is running with:
 ```console